ben-xo/sslscrobbler/README.md

 remove duplicate information).

 However, SSLScrobbler does not have access to the actual play time or play position of the songs, so it has to guess this.
+See the FAQ section for more info about the heuristic used for this "best guess".

 # 3. ADVANCED USE